-This homemade orange lip balm recipe is made with all natural ingredients like pure beeswax, Vitamin E, honey and sweet orange essential oil!
-Quick and easy to make, this is a fun project to do with your kids and these sweet little lip balms make great additions to gift baskets.
+This homemade orange lip balm recipe is made with all natural ingredients like pure beeswax, Vitamin E and sweet orange essential oil!

 I really wanted to make a lip balm that had that sweet orange scent, but was completely non toxic.
 This is the recipe we came up with that we are all LOVING!
 It leaves my lips feeling rehydrated and smooth.
 I don’t have to worry about what chemicals I’m putting into my body because I know that each ingredient we use to make this lip balm is 100% natural.